Unisolve/tari_cli_notes/01_cli_software.md

 Check out the the latest offerings at: https://github.com/tari-project/glytex/releases

 In this example we'll be using v0.2.26, your version number might be different.
+And remember, we want the "mainnet" release.

 ```console
 wget https://github.com/tari-project/glytex/releases/download/v0.2.26/glytex-opencl-linux-x86_64-mainnet-0.2.26-78e833f.zip